What Is MKV Format (Matroska Video File)?

 File size is also influenced by the codec used and the compression settings.
 However, MKV is known to support lossless video compression, which can result in larger file sizes but better video quality preservation.

 MP4, on the other hand, is more commonly associated with efficient compression that leads to smaller file sizes, making it more suitable for streaming and sharing on the internet.
 In general, the file size will depend on the codec and compression settings chosen for a particular video, rather than the container format itself.
+MP4 files are typically less than 100 MB when using the h.264 codec, while MKV is known to support lossless video compression, which can result in larger file sizes but better video quality preservation.

 3. Video and Audio Codecs Supported